 It’s safe to say we’ve spent most of our time at home these past few months.
 It’s time to refresh your space and create something new.
 You don’t have to purchase new couches or overhaul your entire home.
 Small changes to your environment will create changes to your mindset.

 3. Purchase clothing that fit without worrying about the size on the label

 I’m guilty of not buying clothing because I don’t like the size I am.
 I cannot get past the size on the label and that form of thinking is both irrational and unhealthy.
 During these situations, I would use only black articles of clothing.
 Let’s just say over the years I’ve had a black and navy phase.
 Yes, I’ve gained weight this past year and one thing I don’t want to do is hide in black or dark hues.

 Now that your main priority isn’t your survival, it’s time to create healthy routines.
 This could be as fundamental as creating a sleep schedule to carving out personal time to accomplish goals.
 Personally, the only way I’ve been able to maintain a routine is when I use a daily planner.
 This method is not for everyone but it works for me.

 Regardless of which tip you would like to follow, any movement towards finding yourself Post-Pandemic is a success.
 I’ve realized one of the reasons why I disliked my 2020 experience is my lack of progress.
 My life stood still in time only to age without having the experiences that come along within a given year.
-One thing for sure, I’m the person I was when the pandemic began.
+One thing for sure, I’m starting to feel like the person I was when the pandemic first began.